eth-p/Anki-Cards/Choice/About.md

-# Anki-Cards/Definition
+# Anki-Cards/Choice
-A flashcard for dictionary or terminology definitions.
+A flashcard for multiple choice answers.

 ## Fields